How To Find a Babysitter That You Can Trust

 How to find a babysitter that you can trust

-Use your best judgement
+Use your best judgment

-There are several things we as parents need to consider in these instances.
-Do I know/trust the person I am leaving my child with.
+There are several things we, as parents, need to consider in these instances.
+Do I know/trust the person I am leaving my child with?
 If you have doubts or worries about the person you are leaving your child with, consider asking the potential babysitter questions that will give you a better idea of what kind of person they are.

 For instance,